 Most of the people buried in these graves died at the Salisbury Isolation Hospital which was situated on the Portway, close to what is now Old Sarum Airfield.
 At that time it was part of the Parish of Stratford sub Castle.
-It was built in 1911 and remained a hospital until 1951.
-Latterly it was used as a centre for Adults with Learning Needs before being demolished in 2012 for housing development.

 You can view a list of the names of the 47 serviceman and one nurse who were buried in these graves from WW1, in the document on the right: